initmahesh/MLAI-community-labs/Class-Labs/Lab-4(VertexAI-Agents&ChatGPT-Agents)/VertexAI_agents.md

     ![image](https://github.com/initmahesh/MLAI-community-labs/assets/72710483/8ba5ebe0-70f3-4566-a7d7-32bebf72f675)

-14. Click on the `CRM Agent`.
+14. Click on the `CRM_Agent`.

     ![image](https://github.com/initmahesh/MLAI-community-labs/assets/72710483/a2947fed-b032-4461-a10b-0f0fd6b6b1ba)

 16. This Agent will save the Name, Phone number and the Current Address of a Customer to the CRM, thus we set the instruction of the Agent.

    ```
-     - Take the Name, Phone Number and Current Address use ${TOOL:Airtable CRM} and save them in the CRM.
+     - Take the Name, Phone Number, Current Address and use ${TOOL:Airtable CRM} to save them in the CRM
      - Format the Phone Number as String before calling the tool.
    ```